-- This has been confirmed by an NUT pay progression survey which found that the proportion of minority ethnic teachers denied pay progression was around half as high again as the proportion of white British teachers turned down.
-Part time teachers (who are much more likely to be female) were also disproportionately less likely to receive pay progression than teachers working full time8.
+- This has been confirmed by an NUT pay progression survey in December 2014 which found that the proportion of minority ethnic teachers denied pay progression was around half as high again as the proportion of white British teachers turned down.
+Part time teachers (who are much more likely to be female) were also disproportionately less likely to receive pay progression than teachers working full time 8.

 - Finally, teachers reject PRP, whatever the Government and its supporters say.
 Over 90% of NUT members have told the Union that they reject linking pay to performance, seeing it as arbitrary, unfair and unlikely to motivate or raise outcomes for students.
 Even studies carried out by PRP’s proponents confirm teachers' opposition to PRP.